 What veneers are

 Veneers will cover stains, chips, and cracks, and they can sometimes even improve the look of spaced out or worn-down teeth.
 They’re custom designed to match color, and veneers can also be used to lengthen, reshape, and change the size of teeth.
-Our experienced team at the office of Dr. Cooley & Dr. Vick can give you veneers in as few as two visits, and with proper care, this treatment can last up to10 years, and sometimes even longer!
+Our experienced team at the office of Dr. Cooley & Dr. Vick can give you veneers in as few as two visits, and with proper care, this treatment generally lasts 12-15 years.
+However, we have patients that have kept their veneers for many more years with excellent home care.

 How veneers work